ggWoop/project_haetal/README.md

 - References: The project is conducted referring to this Velog post.

 ## Folder Structure
--`DB`: Folder to store data sets and preprocessed data files.
+- `DB`: Folder to store data sets and preprocessed data files.

--`Visualization Materials`: Folder to store visualized pictures.
+- `Visualization Materials`: Folder to store visualized pictures.

--`Code`: Folder to store the Python code implementing visualization.
+- `Code`: Folder to store the Python code implementing visualization.